 Turkey has seen an increasing interest in the c-to-b-to-c model.
 All the top OEMs have entered this space through trade-in options for used cars to customers, including H2.com.tr by Honda and Carbook.com.tr by Nissan.
 The country’s automotive marketplaces remain at a nascent stage of the transactional model, with market leaders like Arabam.com and Araba.com still primarily reliant on listing fees.

 In Pakistan, there are two significant transactional marketplaces — car-purchasing site CarFirst and hybrid classified company PakWheels.
 But the transaction volumes remain small.
 It’s a market that is still there to be won.

 In 2020, its first full year of operations, VavaCars achieved $110 million U.S. in GMV by selling 5,500 cars, 90% of them in Turkey.
 This was entirely on the c-to-b-to-b business model and during the global pandemic.

 “It’s a race to get to $1 billion in GMV within the next two years,” Merritt said.
 “We are optimizing for volume and market share whilst continuing to improve our unit economics, which means we will continue to invest.
-It’s just Day 1 for us, we are well capitalized and are just getting started.”
+It’s just Day 1 for us.
+We are well capitalized and are just getting started.”

 VavaCars views Carvana as the global poster child for its business.
 The U.S.-based digital retailing giant launched in 2012 but did not break even until 2020.

 “Some 98% of global used-car trading today is offline.
 This category has been frozen and it’s time for us to thaw it out.
-We are here to flip it from analogue to digital.
+We are here to flip it from analog to digital.
 Let’s call it the Amazonification of used cars,” Merritt said.